 It is equipped with swivel footpads, multiple adjustable pedal settings, better grip quality, velcro foot straps, and provides a more natural movement.

-The Versaclimber was the original patented vertical climber machine.
+The Versaclimber was the original patented vertical climber machine (and my favorite).

 And the Versaclimber is made in the USA with 90% of the materials used sourced locally.

 You are more likely to achieve an intense workout with the VersaClimber than you are MaxiClimbers.

 VersaClimbers offer various step heights and programs to choose from to constantly mix up your workouts.
 You can also track your workout more effectively with an easier-to-see display screen.

 The biggest drawback is the price.
 VersaClimbers are much more expensive than MaxiClimbers and are therefore recommended for more serious fitness enthusiasts.
 However, if the VersaClimber sounds more appealing to you, check out the available options.